Progressive Party of Working People: History

-It was founded in 1926 with the name Communist Party of Cyprus (CPC; Κομμουνιστικό Κόμμα Κύπρου, Kıbrıs Komünist Partisi).
+It was founded in 1926 with the name Communist Party of Cyprus (KKK; Κομμουνιστικό Κόμμα Κύπρου, Kıbrıs Komünist Partisi).
 The communist party set as its aim not only the struggle against exploitation, but also the independence of Cyprus from British rule.
 The party became illegal in 1931 when the British colonial government-imposed restrictions on civil rights following the Cyprus revolt riot.
-In 1941, leading members of the underground communist party and others founded AKEL.
+In 1941, leading members of the underground communist party and others founded the Progressive Party of Working People (AKEL).
 In the first municipal elections in 1943 (before that mayors were appointed) AKEL candidates became mayors of Limassol (Ploutis Servas) and Famagusta (Adam Adamantos).
+At the 5th KKK congress in November 1944, the KKK and AKEL united into one party, the KKK was merged into AKEL.

 Unlike its predecessor, AKEL was not against Enosis.
 Instead, AKEL supported a gradual process, starting off with a constitution and self-government, while Cyprus would remain a colony, leading to self-determination and Enosis.
 After the failure of the consultative assembly in 1949 to grant a constitution acceptable to the Cypriot members, AKEL changed line, supporting immediate Enosis with no intermediate stages.

 During the late 1950s, AKEL was opposed to the violent tactics followed by the anti-British resistance movement of EOKA.
 EOKA accused AKEL of being collaborators with the British, even though AKEL had also been illegal since 1955.
 Several AKEL members were assassinated by EOKA at the time for being "traitors", including AKEL supporter Savas Menikou, who was stoned to death.
 AKEL denounced EOKA's leadership as being anti-communist, as its leader George Grivas had fought against the communist side during the Greek Civil War.
 Grivas later founded EOKA B, which supported the 1974 coup d'état following his death.